fachrioktavian/CManager/DOCUMENTATION.md

 To make you easier in installing DCM, just use install.sh script.
 You just need to supply the active id that will use DCM as the parameter, ex: johndoe.
 So installation will be `sudo ./install.sh johndoe`

 ##DracOS Connection Manager v1.0
-Don't forget to type `help` inside DCM to get information about available commands
+Don't forget to run dcm as with `sudo dcm`, type `help` inside DCM to get information about available commands

 ![](screenshots/help.jpeg)